 Malnutrition results in various adverse health outcomes for patients, including high numbers of non-elective admissions, greater dependency on hospital beds for longer and progression to long-term care sooner.
 Managing patients in a crisis situation results in high levels of inefficiency, which could be avoided or minimised if more focus were placed on prevention and early intervention.
-The increasing number of cases of malnutrition in hospital and associated deaths reflect a system-wide failure to consistently screen and manage patients who are either malnourished or at risk of malnutrition.

 The resulting cost to the public purse is significant.
 In England alone, the costs arising from malnutrition have been estimated at £19.6 billion.
-This represents approximately 15% of overall health and social care expenditure.6
+This represents approximately 15% of overall health and social care expenditure.

-It is estimated that £5,000 could be saved per patient6 through better nutrition management.
-The provision of nutritional support to 85% of patients at medium to high risk of malnutrition would lead to a cost saving of £325,000 to £432,000 per 100,000 people.6
+On average it costs £7,408 per year to care for a malnourished patient, compared to £2,155 for a well-nourished patient.
+It is estimated that £5,000 could be saved per patient through better nutrition management.
+The provision of nutritional support to 85% of patients at medium to high risk of malnutrition would lead to a cost saving of £325,000 to £432,000 per 100,000 people.